Qiang people: History

-People called "Qiang" have been mentioned in ancient Chinese texts since 3,000 years ago when they first appeared in oracle bone inscriptions.
-However, this term was applied to a variety of groups that might not be the same as the modern Qiang.
+People called "Qiang" have been mentioned in ancient Chinese texts since they first appeared in oracle bone inscriptions 3,000 years ago.
+Recognized as a 'first ancestor culture', there is evidence of the Qiang in northwestern China dating back to the 16th-11th centuries B.C., when they were recorded bringing tribute to the Shang Dynasty.
+They were primarily known to practice pastoral nomadism, and resisted westward expansion of the Han Empire, gradually shifting to the south-west of their ancestral lands.

+However, the name Qiang has been applied to a variety of groups that might not be the same as the modern Qiang.
 Many of the people formerly designated as "Qiang" were gradually removed from this category in Chinese texts as they become sinicised or reclassified.
 By the Ming and Qing dynasties, the term "Qiang" denoted only non-Han people living in the upper Min River Valley and Beichuan area, the area now occupied by the modern Qiang.
-Nonetheless, most modern scholarship assume modern Qiang are descended from the historical Qiang people.
+Nonetheless, most modern scholarship assumes that modern Qiang are descended from the historical Qiang people.

+Analysis of Han and Western (European) scholarly sources reveals that in the first half of the twentieth century, there was no coherent 'Qiang' culture in the Upper Min Valley of northwestern Sichuan.
+Rather, there existed a plethora of inhabited regions with settlers of individual communities identifying themselves as rma.
+A significant cultural variation was observed even among neighboring communities.
+In particular, Han and Tibetan influences were prevalent in those rural communities.

 When Qiang was officially designated an ethnic group in 1950, they numbered only 35,600.
 Many sought to gain Qiang status due to government policy of prohibition of discrimination as well as economic subsidies for minority nationalities.
-The number of Qiangs has therefore increased due to the reclassification of people, resulting in large numbers of people changing their ethnicity to Qiang.
-From 1982-1990, 75,600 Han people changed their ethnicity to Qiang, and from 1990-2000, 96,500 Han people became Qiang.
-Another 49,200 people reclaimed their Qiang ethnicity from 1982-1989.
+As a result, the Qiang population has increased due to the reclassification of people.
+From 1982 to 1990, 75,600 Han people changed their ethnicity to Qiang, and from 1990 to 2000, 96,500 Han people became Qiang.
+Another 49,200 people reclaimed their Qiang ethnicity from 1982 to 1989.
 In total, some 200,000 Han people became Qiang.
-As a result, there were 300,000 Qiang people as of 2010, 200,000 of which lived in Sichuan, predominantly in the Ngawa Tibetan and Qiang Autonomous Prefecture, Beichuan Qiang Autonomous County and in the counties of Mao, Wenchuan, Li, Heishui, and Songpan.
+As a result, there were 300,000 Qiang people in 2010, 200,000 of which lived in Sichuan, predominantly in the Ngawa Tibetan and Qiang Autonomous Prefecture, Beichuan Qiang Autonomous County and in the counties of Mao, Wenchuan, Li, Heishui, and Songpan.

-On 12 May 2008, the Qiang people were heavily affected by the 2008 Sichuan earthquake, as more than 30,000 of the people killed were ethnic Qiangs (10 percent of the total Qiang population).